 Eiffel Tower surroundings

 The 357-meter tower built for the Universal Exhibition of 1889 is Paris’ main symbol.
 It’s visited by nearly 7 million people every year and has paid entrance.
 However, just the tower’s surroundings are a must-do in Paris – and for free.
-You can have a picnic at the Champ de Mars, walk around Trocadéro or simply watch the tower’s night lights – that is simply amazing!
+You can have a picnic at the Champ de Mars, walk around Trocadéro or simply watch the tower’s night lights – just as Emily, from the Netflix series, did!
 Not to say you can take stunning photos as the Eiffel Tower in the background makes the most instagrammable spot in Paris!

 Basilique du Sacré Coeur